ambrazhei/aweCSSome/common.blocks/breadcrumbs/breadcrumbs.md

 }
 ```

-Furthermore let's add margins to the block by adding an appropriate regular property and set its value.
+Furthermore, let's extend breadcrumbs separators with margins by adding an appropriate regular property and set its value.

 ```css
 .breadcrumbs__item:not(:last-child)::after {